SteinarLaenen/starter-hugo-academic/content/authors/admin/_index.md

 title: Steinar Laenen
 email: steinar9@gmail.com
 ---
-I am a first year PhD student at the [Laboratory for Foundations in Computer
+I am a second year PhD student at the [Laboratory for Foundations in Computer
       Science](https://web.inf.ed.ac.uk/lfcs), in the [School of
       Informatics](https://www.ed.ac.uk/informatics) at the University of Edinburgh.
 I am supervised by [Dr. He Sun](https://homepages.inf.ed.ac.uk/hsun4/).